MrMicrowaveOven/ScareBnb/README.md

 ### Objective: Make it look like a site from 2014+:
 * Send to testers, get feedback
 * Refactor classes and class
-* Add cute shit
+* Add cute things

-Bonus Features
+# Upcoming Features
 * Search locations with text input
 * Allow users to see requests for their location
 * Set reminders on bookings/requests